How to make your life exponentially better.

 Do you have a bed?
 Pillows?
 A working bathroom?

-We need appreciation, which will drive joy, which will f’in’ change your life.
+We need appreciation, we must cultivate gratitude, which will drive joy, which will f’in’ change your life.

-Appreciate where you are and what you have for a few days, then come back and tell me if your life isn’t exponentially better for the acknowledgement.
+Appreciate where you are and what you have for a few days, splash gratitude in every corner of your life, then come back and tell me if your life isn’t exponentially better for the acknowledgement.

 It’s the secret sauce of success (in all things), y’all.